top of page

 • chlopickstock

 That said, central London is surprisingly walkable (if you don’t mind braving the crowds).
-I often prefer walking between spots as it’s free, and you get to stumble upon little corners and cafés you’d otherwise miss.
+I often prefer walking between spots.
+It’s free, and you get to stumble upon little corners and cafés you’d otherwise miss.

 London’s street theatre is world-class.
 Head to spots like Covent Garden or Leicester Square, where buskers, musicians, and performers entertain crowds daily.
 Completely free!
 (Though, if you can, it’s always nice to drop a little tip to show your appreciation!)

-Keep an eye out for free annual events, like the West End LIVE weekend in Trafalgar Square every June, where casts from major West End musicals perform live for free.
+Keep an eye out for free annual events, like the West End LIVE weekend in Trafalgar Square every June.
+Here, casts from major West End musicals perform live for free.
 It’s an unforgettable experience for any theatre lover.

 • The British Museum – Home to the Rosetta Stone and Egyptian mummies.